The-0mnipotent/virtuous-test/README.md

 # Assignment completed
 It take input and save the above data to the database.
-Ensure all the validations and only when all constrains are fulfilled it inserts the data else it gives error on top.
+Ensure all the validations and only when all constrains are fulfilled it inserts the data else it gives error on top.<br/>
-Also display the information after the input on the screen.
+Also display the information after the input on the screen.<br/>
-It calculates the total marks based on user input of r1, r2, r3 and tech marks and then based on total marks it decides the result and rank as well .
+It calculates the total marks based on user input of r1, r2, r3 and tech marks and then based on total marks it decides the result and rank as well .<br/>
-It displyes the list of all the candidate sorted with their ranking and results.
+It displyes the list of all the candidate sorted with their ranking and results.<br/>

 # Website Link
 https://virtuous-test-1.onrender.com